An unwanted day off work

 Yesterday, I went to a nearby vide grenier in the morning.
 By and large, I felt good.
 Having only bought one thing, and since I was partway to Châteaubriant, I decided to pop down for a burger.

-Came back, fiddled with my purchase, then put the burger in the microwave and the Chicken Louisiana Wrap into the fridge.
+Came back, fiddled with my purchase, then put the burger in the microwave as I have done a dozen times before, and the Chicken Louisiana Wrap into the fridge for later.

 I ate the burger while editing the video that I uploaded yesterday.

 It started to warm up, so I washed my car (remove all the pidgeon poop) and gave the insides a quick pass with the rubbishy toy vacuum cleaner.
 It was touching 29°C and off the scale humid.